Browsing Category

 Where to stay- I cannot recommend our Airbnb enough (I have linked it below).
 I really liked the area it was in too, away from the chaos of the medina.
 But if you’d rather be in the thick of it all, then consider staying in a riad, which looks pretty unique too.

-Getting around- you can rent a car and should, to explore the mountains and further afield.
+Getting around- You can rent a car and should, to explore the mountains and further afield.
 Don’t bother driving into the medina though, just take a taxi.
 And avoid the nasty horse and carriages at all costs!

-What to do- in the medina, I would recommend El Baadi Palace, and the souks.
+What to do- In the medina, I would recommend El Baadi Palace, and the souks.
 Jardin Marjorelle is a must too, make sure you book online in advance and be warned it fills up fast and gets crowded the later in the day you go.
 Definitely take a drive toward or into the Atlas Mountains.
 And make sure to visit the darling equines at the mule and donkey sanctuary.
 Linked all of these below.

 When to visit- Morocco and especially Marrakesh has a good climate year round.
 We visited in February and found it very pleasant to explore.
 Sunny days and cool nights.
 The summer can be very hot and less comfortable.
 Try to avoid the month of Ramadan as many things will be closed.

-Dads friend
+Dad’s friend

 We had a wonderful time in Marrakech, and it was great to have had a trip with dad again after many years!
 Thanks to Maya for the beautiful photos xx